Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 Hydrolyzed marine collagen

 Hydrolyzed marine collagen is a form of collagen broken down into smaller peptides for better absorption by the body.
-D-LAB NUTRICOSMETICS products use high-quality marine collagen powder sourced from sustainable and ethical sources.
+D-LAB NUTRICOSMETICS products use high-quality marine collagen powder from sustainable and ethical sources.

-The advantages of D-LAB NUTRICOSMETICS supplements
+The benefits of D-LAB NUTRICOSMETICS supplements

-V. Integrate collagen into a wellness routine
+V. Integrating collagen into a wellness routine

-Usage tips
+Usage Tips

 It is generally recommended to take collagen in the morning, on an empty stomach, for better absorption.
 Regular intake of collagen is essential to maintain an optimal level of this protein in the body.

-Read also: when to take collagen
+Also read: when to take collagen

 Recipes and consumption ideas